-- 8.5.1 Effective September 1, 2019, Quarterly faculty will be compensated at the rate of at least six hundred seventy four (\$674) dollars per credit. - 8.5.2 Effective September 1, 2020, Quarterly faculty will be compensated at the rate of at least six hundred eighty seven (\$687) dollars per credit. - 8.5.3 Effective September 1, 2021, Quarterly faculty will be compensated at the rate of at least seven hundred and one (\$701) dollars per credit. - 8.5.4 The minimum compensation for quarterly and part-time overload (PTOL) online course teaching will be nine hundred (\$900) dollars per credit. - 8.6 Salary upon Promotion.
-Faculty promoted during the term of the Agreement will receive the greater of the 2018-20119 CUPA average (plus the above general salary increases in Section 8.3 above) for their new rank/title or the amounts below, whichever is greater: - 8.6.1 Faculty members who are promoted from Assistant Professor to Associate Professor - seven and one-half percent (7.5%) of the faculty member's current salary. - 8.6.2 Faculty members who are promoted from Associate Professor to Professor - ten percent (10.0%) of the faculty member's current salary. - 8.6.3 Faculty members who are promoted from Lecturer to Senior Lecturer five percent (5.0%) of the faculty member's current salary. - 8.7 Retention Increases.
-In the event that a faculty member has received an offer of greater pay from another institution, the faculty member may request that their department seek approval from the dean and Chief Academic Officer to make a counter offer.
+- 8.5 Adjunct Faculty. - 8.5.1 Effective September 1, 2022, Adjunct faculty will be compensated at the rate of at least seven hundred and thirty (\$730.00) dollars per credit. - 8.5.2 Effective September 1, 2023, Adjunct faculty will be compensated at the rate of at least seven hundred and fifty-two (\$752.00) dollars per credit. - 8.5.3 Effective September 1, 2024, Adjunct faculty will be compensated at the rate of at least seven hundred and seventy-five (\$775.00) dollars per credit. - 8.5.4 The minimum compensation for quarterly and part-time overload (PTOL) online course teaching will be nine hundred (\$900) dollars per credit. - 8.6 Salary upon Promotion.
+Faculty promoted during the term of the Agreement will receive the greater of the 2021-2022 CUPA average (plus the above general salary increases in Section 8.3 above) for their new rank/title or the amounts below, whichever is greater: - 8.6.1 Faculty members who are promoted from Assistant Professor to Associate Professor seven and one-half percent (7.5%) of the faculty member's current salary. - 8.6.2 Faculty members who are promoted from Associate Professor to Professor ten percent (10.0%) of the faculty member's current salary. - 8.6.3 Faculty members who are promoted from Lecturer to Senior Lecturer five percent (5.0%) of the faculty member's current salary. - 8.7 Retention Increases.
+In the event that a faculty member has received an offer of greater pay from another institution, the faculty member may request that their department seek approval from the dean and Chief Academic Officer to make a counteroffer.
 Faculty will need to provide written verification of a bona fide better offer.
-A decision not to make a counter offer may not be grieved. - 8.8 Overload.
-Overload will be compensated at a minimum of the then-applicable Quarterly Faculty rate per credit taught.
+A decision not to make a counteroffer may not be grieved. - 8.8 Overload.
+Overload will be compensated at a minimum of the then-applicable Adjunct Faculty rate per credit taught.
 The minimum compensation for quarterly and part-time overload (PTOL) online course teaching will be nine hundred (\$900) dollars per credit. - 8.9 Chair Compensation in the Colleges. - 8.9.1 Stipend.
 A stipend will be paid to each department chair based on the weighted formula below.
-The expectation for department chairs is that they are available during the month of September prior to the beginning of fall quarter.
+The expectation for department chairs is that they are available half-time during summer session and during the two (2) weeks before fall term begins.
+When chairs are out of the office for a scheduled period of time, they will occasionally check emails and set an automated "out-of-office" email response informing the sender of their availability and providing contact information in the Dean's office for an immediate response.